department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/VAMC-communications-methods/Research-Plan.md

 1) Where do Veterans expect to find each of the different methods of communication?
 	- VA Health Chat
 	- Secure messaging
-	- VA health connect
+	- VA health connect (24/7 phone)
 	- VA telehealth
 2) How do Veterans expect communications methods to labeled/described?
-3) Under what circumstances do Veterans choose a particular communications method?
+3) Under what circumstances do Veterans choose particular communications methods?
-4) Which communication methods do Veterans prefer, and how does this impact their elevation/placement on VAMC pages?
+4) Which communication methods do Veterans prefer overall, and how does this impact their elevation/placement on VAMC pages?

 ### Hypotheses

 1) Most participants will want to access these methods of communication on facility health care pages.
 2) Most participants will prefer methods of communication *other* than phone numbers.
 3) Most participants will find phone number labeling adequate.
-4) Most participants will prefer at least one page that lists all available communication methods (ie. on the Contact Us page)
+4) Most participants will prefer at least one page that lists all available communication methods (ie. on the Contact Us page).
-5) Most participants will have similar use cases for particular communication methods (ie. secure messaging for appointments)
+5) Most participants will have similar use cases for particular communication methods (ie. secure messaging for appointments).

 ## Method